 3. Witnessing The Marvelous Grand Illumination Of Colonial Williamsburg

-If you’re anywhere near the Williamsburg, VA area during December, you’ll definitely want to witness the Grand Illumination.
+If you are anywhere near the Williamsburg, VA area during December, you’ll definitely want to witness the Grand Illumination.
 This special event is a holiday tradition that celebrates the beginning of Christmas festivities in the city.
-The fun starts in the evening, but be sure to get there early if you want a good spot to view the fireworks show!

 There are three great locations where you can see everything that’s going on: Merchant’s Square, Market Square, and Duke of Gloucester Street.
 And don’t worry–you won’t miss any of the action no matter where you are in Williamsburg; all of the streets will be lit up with beautiful displays!